duckdb/duckdb-web/docs/current/tutorials/installation.md

 remotes::install_github("cwida/duckdb/tools/rpkg", build = FALSE)
 ```

 DuckDB for R requires `remotes` to be installed.
+On Windows, you will also need Rtools installed.
 After installation, DuckDB can be used as follows:

 ```R
 library("DBI")